szabtsi/fotexnet/README.md

 `php artisan migrate --seed`

+### Frontend

+The frontend app is located in the "frontend" folder.
+In order to launch it, install its JS dependencies.

 ## Usage
 Serve the application using "php artisan serve".
-The application is available in dockerized environment, using Laravel Sail.
+The application is available in dockerized environment, prepared using Laravel Sail.

+API documentation can be found <a href="https://documenter.getpostman.com/view/19486250/2sAYkDLzwU" target="_blank">here.</a>